pondrejk/dizzer/chap-carto_insight.md

 People engaged in data-related practices are motivated by an expectation that their work can help to provide some insight into how the world works, that there is some knowledge that can be unlocked, mined, or distilled from otherwise untelling piles of data.
 Such insight seeking is the crux of the concepts such as *data mining*, *spatio-temporal knowledge discovery* and *visual analytycs* that we will explore furhter.

 *Data mining* is exploring databases using low-level algorithms to find patterns. *Knowledge discovery* is then a higher-level extension of data-mining techniques that requires human-level intelligence and domain knowledge to guide the process and interpret the results (@miller2015spatio).
 In the knowledge discovery process, computation is seen as an extension of human force rather than its replacement, therefore the goal is to marry the best of both worlds.
-This is reconciled with the (current) capabilities of information technologies: there are tasks that are very simple for computers and very hard for humans (e.g. calculate the square root of 567789898) and vice-versa (e.g. recognize a cat on a picture TODO -- maybe obsolete example). *Visual analytics*, the science of analytical reasoning supported by interactive visual interfaces (@thomas2005illuminating), then zooms in at the interaction frontier between human and computer in order to find the best tools for visual interaction between the two.
+This is reconciled with the (current) capabilities of information technologies: there are tasks that are very simple for computers and very hard for humans (e.g. calculate the square root of 567789898) and vice-versa (basically any task requiring improvisation). *Visual analytics*, the science of analytical reasoning supported by interactive visual interfaces (@thomas2005illuminating), then zooms in at the interaction frontier between human and computer in order to find the best tools for visual interaction between the two.
 If we imagine a continuum ranging from "work done purely in human brain" towards "work done by machines", knowledge discovery places itsefl somewhere in the middle.

 ![**Fig.** Human-machine continuun, knowledge discovery as the best from both worlds (the actual wording could be different, for example @keim2008visual lists on the "machine" side: statistical analysis, data management, data mining, compression and filtering; on the "human" side: cognition, perception, visual intelligence, decision making theory, information design; and in the "middle": human-centered computing, semantics-base approaches, graphics and rendering, and information visulaisation).
 With emphasis on cartography, I summarize the human cognitive tasks as "map reading".](imgs/man-machine-continuum.png)